Couchbase-Ecosystem/cbl-ionic-docs/docs/scopes-collections.md

 const collection = await database.createCollection(collectionName, scopeName);
 ```

-In the example above, you can see that `Database.createCollection` can take two parameters.
+In the example above, you can see that Database `.createCollection` function can take two parameters.
 The second is the scope assigned to the created collection, if this parameter is omitted then a collection of the given name will be assigned to the `_default` scope.

 The first parameter is the name of the collection you want to create, in this case `myCollectionName`.